One of our key strategic objectives is to ‘collaborate effectively with local and regional partners’.

 BTHFT staff and clinicians are taking part in all these programmes and working hard to ensure they are successful.

 You can find out more about all the partnership’s programmes as well as its overall strategy here.
-A number of case studies have also been produced which demonstrate the difference the partnership is making.

 The West Yorkshire Association of Acute Trusts (WYAAT) is a collaboration between the six NHS trusts which deliver acute hospital services across West Yorkshire and Harrogate.